blkkap/56Nights/README.md

 - Identify both teams
 - Pull season Stats
 - Lower Team = Team1 :: Higher Team = Team2
-  - Groupby season and teamid to pull stats from team season
+  - Groupby season and teamid to pull stats from team season : (this may need to change)
   - We need to create all matchups
   - look at the team with the lowest teamID and mark them team1 higher teamID with team2
   - Calculate diff based off each team stats